Drewthurm21/sorted/README.md

 - **Target Audience:**
   - The target audience includes computer science students, coding bootcamp participants, and anyone interested in learning and mastering algorithms.
 The project will also serve as a valuable addition to your professional portfolio.

-# Technology Stack:
+# Technologies:

 - **Front-End:**

   - Next.js with TypeScript will be used for building the front-end of the website.
-  - Tailwind CSS and SaSS will be employed for styling and design.
+  - Tailwind and SaSS modules will be employed for styling and design.
+  - headlessUI will provide some menu components for ease of use.
   - Framer Motion will be used to enhance the user experience with animations and transitions.

 - **Back-End:**